dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 After uploading a file validate it has been stored locally in the container by following the link *List Uploaded Files* in the browser

-&#x3009;Or logging into it via a remote session (using the name noted earlier):
+&#8680; Or logging into it via a remote session (using the name noted earlier):

     oc rsh file-uploader-1-k2v0d